pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_print"></a>
 ### lb_print (or lb_echo)
-Print a message to the console, with colors and formatting
+Print a message to the console, with colors and formatting.

 #### Usage
 ```bash